Jishnu Dev Varma: Politics

 In the 2018 Tripura Legislative Assembly election, he won the seat of Charilam with a margin of over 25,000 votes.
 He received 89% of the 29,753 valid votes polled in the bypoll.
 He defeated Arjun Debbarma of the Congress.
 He was also chosen to be the Deputy Chief Minister of Tripura.
 During this term, he held the portfolios of Finance, Power, Rural Development (including Panchayat), Planning and Coordination, TREDA, Science, Technology & Environment.

-He was chosen as the Chairman of North East Regional Power Committee (NERPC) on 22 September 2022.
+He was chosen as the Chairman of the North East Regional Power Committee (NERPC) on 22 September 2022.

 In the 2023 Tripura Legislative Assembly election, he was the richest candidate from Tripura.
-He lost to his rival Subodh Deb Barma, who represented the Tipra Motha Party.
+He lost to his rival Subodh Deb Barma, who represented the Tipra Motha Party, the only member of the incumbent cabinet to lose re-election.

-Jishnu Dev Varma was appointed as Governor of Telangana by President Droupadi Murmu on 27 July 2024, and started serving the post since 31 July 2024.
+Jishnu Dev Varma was appointed as Governor of Telangana by President Droupadi Murmu on 27 July 2024, and took office on 31 July 2024.
+On 6 March 2026, Dev Varma was appointed as the Governor of Maharashtra and assumed office on 10 March 2026.

 Personal life

-Jishnu Dev Varma married Sudha Debbarma. have two sons, namely Pratik Kishore Dev Varma and Jaibant Kishore Dev Varma.
+Jishnu Dev Varma is married to Sudha Debbarma.
+They have two sons: Pratik Kishore Dev Varma and Jaibant Kishore Dev Varma.

-He has one 3 sisters.
-Dev Varma cousin brother is Bharat Dev Varma who is the husband of actress Moon Moon Sen and father of Raima Sen Dev Varma and Riya Sen Dev Varma.
+He has 3 sisters.
+Dev Varma's half brother was Bharat Dev Varma who was the husband of the actress Moon Moon Sen and father of Raima Sen Dev Varma and Riya Sen Dev Varma.

-Cultural and political image

-Dev Varma royal upbringing and connection to the Tripura Royal family is one of the prominent highlight of his public life.
-Being referred to as ‘Karta’ meaning prince throughout his life among the people signify his recognition as a member of the royal family.

-He is known to be quite active in the cultural sphere; that includes from writings, archiving, and also as patron of arts.
-His collection of photographs were featured in the Marg Magazine special issue: The Risha, History in a Narrow Weave authored by designer Artrik Dev Varman.